8 Considerations for Studio Spaces

 Whether or not you have a rented studio, an at-home studio or something in-between, this week’s blog outlines 8 personal preferences to consider when choosing your studio spaces.

 2. Space Adaptation: Some spaces allow you to change and adapt your space while others have strict rules.
-While normal painting and patching is often allowed, some spaces do not allow you to customize or adapt your creative space, even if it’s something practical like added storage or improved lighting.
-At home studios allow you to adapt as far as your budget goes, how big your space is and how willing your family is with your creative space needs.
+While normal painting and patching are often allowed, some spaces do not allow you to customize or adapt your creative space, even if it’s something practical like added storage or improved lighting.
+At-home studios allow you to adapt as far as your budget goes, how big your space is and how willing your family is with your creative space needs.